-This is as a result of new changes in Google Chrome, which will specifically notify any browser if the site they are visiting is for the most part less secure than (in their opinion) it should be.
+This is as a result of new changes in Google Chrome.
+Whereby Google will specifically notify any browser if the site they are visiting is less secure than (in their opinion) it should be.

 They categorise a site as “Not secure” if it is not protected by an SSL Certificate.

 SSL essentially stands for Secure Sockets Layer: a global standard security technology that enables encrypted communication between a web browser and a web server.
 And if a website is secured with an SSL, you will actually see the familiar http: replaces with a https:. – showing the world, and Google, that you take security seriously.
 This really is quite significant.

 What is IN an SSL Certificate?